Who is Safe Energy Ireland?

-RECI was appointed by the Commission for Regulation of Utilities (CRU) as the Electrical Safety Supervisory Body (ESSB).
-RECI will operate the Safe Electric Scheme on a not-for-profit basis for a seven year period 2016-2022.
+Safe Energy Ireland was appointed by the Commission for Regulation of Utilities (CRU) as the Electrical Safety Supervisory Body (ESSB).
+Safe Energy Ireland will operate the Safe Electric Scheme for a five year period 2023-2028.

 Minor Electrical Works generally involve the “like for like” replacement of switches, sockets, lighting fittings and/or additions to an existing circuit.
 The work must be in compliance with the National Wiring Rules.
-See document CER/13/147 for a definition of Minor Electrical Works.
+More information on Minor Electrical Works can be found here .

 You will need to submit the following documentation:

 - Fully completed Application Form